Cit Bank vs Marcus By Goldman Sachs

 Strengths

-- CIT Bank's Platinum Savings offers a higher APY at 4.00%.
+- CIT Bank's Platinum Savings offers a high APY of 4.00%.

-- CIT Bank has a higher App Store rating of 4.8 compared to Marcus's 4.8.
+- CIT Bank has an excellent App Store rating of 4.8.

 Potential Drawbacks